healthy Indian festival foodhealthy Indian festival food

 Semiya or Sevaiya Payasam

-17. Chevda (Summer & Spring): This crunchy snack mix is a ubiquitous presence during Ganesh Chaturthi and Diwali celebrations.
-Made with a combination of nuts, lentils, spices, and sometimes dried fruits, chevda is a powerhouse of nutrients.
+17. Chevda (Summer & Spring): This crunchy snack mix is a popular during Ganesh Chaturthi and Diwali celebrations.
+It is made with a combination of nuts, lentils, spices, along with nuts, dry fruits etc. Chevda is a powerhouse of taste and nutrition.
 The nuts and lentils provide protein, fiber, and healthy fats, while the spices like turmeric and chili powder offer anti-inflammatory and antioxidant properties.

 Chevda